 4. Raise at least £500 for the official charity Cool Earth.
 The world would be shit without jungles, so the POI Rally is raising money for this outrageously effective bunch of rainforest protecting legends.

 The Un-route via Everywhere

-The Poles of Inconvenience 2023 will launch with the Mongol Rally teams from Czechia.
-Three weeks later the finish line will also be in Czechia, just up the road in Junktown, the brilliant former missile silo turned post-apocalyptic festival venue.
+The Poles of Inconvenience 2024 will launch from Czechia.
+Three weeks later the finish line will also be in Czechia.

 The Poles themselves have been expertly positioned to encourage wiggly loops of chaotic adventuring.
 We’re calling them Clusters of Inconvenience.
 They’re going to be excellent.